kiwiproject/kiwiproject-changelog/README.md

 that occurred during the milestone.

 Labels on the issues and pull requests are mapped to a category.
-For example, the label "enhancement" might map to the category "Improvements".
+For example, the label "enhancement" might map to the category "Improvements."
 And you can also specify an emoji for each category for a nicer-looking changelog.

 ### How to prevent duplicates in change logs